 About the Society

-The current Constitution of the Law Society Northern Territory was approved at the Annual General Meeting of the Society on 15 November 2017.
+The current Constitution of the Law Society Northern Territory was approved at a Special General Meeting held on Thursday 22 October 2020.

 The Society gratefully acknowledges funding provided for this website by the Law Society Public Purposes Trust.